paul-mateescu/lazy-fluent-functional-php/README.md

 **Example**: `\LFF7\from_array([1, 2, 7], [3, 4, 8], [5, 6, 9]])->columns(1, 2)->to_array()` produces the array `[1=>2, 2=>7], [1=>4, 2=>8], [1=>6, 2=>9]]`.

 #### <a name="delete-column"></a>[delete_column($column_key)](#contents-reference)

+Returns a new generator that yields only the columns with the keys given in `$column_keys` from what the current generator yields, considering that every item yielded is an array. *Lazy/Fluent*

+Key information is preserved.

 #### <a name="reindex"></a>[reindex()](#contents-reference)
 #### <a name="key-from-column"></a>[key_from_column($column_key)](#contents-reference)
 #### <a name="sort-asc-on-key"></a>[sort_asc_on_key()](#contents-reference)